agilecrm/rest-api/README.md

     }
 ```

-##4.10 Delete the task based on ID:
+##4.10 Delete a task based on ID:
 ###dev/api/tasks/{id}
 Method: DELETE

-	Delete the task having the given ID.
+	- Deletes the task having the given ID.

 ###Using curl
 ```sh